roycewilliams/iana-whois-conf/README.md

 3. Set baseline files as needed.

-This script doesn't presume to know when you want to set your baseline files.
+These *scripts* do not presume to know when you want to set your baseline files.
 You can set them in buld with `./set-baselines.sh`.

+However, this *repo* also serves as a way for me to publish my own baselines for public reference.
+This should probably be separated out into a `.local` concept.

 Notes
 -----